Non-stationary Online Learning with Memory and Non-stochastic Control: Introduction

-We further apply the method to the problem of \emph{online non-stochastic control}, i.e., controlling a linear dynamical system with adversarial (non-stochastic) disturbance and adversarial convex cost functions~\citep{ICML'19:online-control,ALT'20:control-Hazan}.
-As the disturbances and cost functions both change adversarially, the optimal controller of each round would also change over iterations.
-Therefore, it is natural and necessary to investigate the \emph{dynamic policy regret} to compete the controller's performance with \emph{time-varying} benchmark controllers.
-By adopting the ``disturbance-action'' policy parameterization~\citep{ICML'19:online-control}, online non-stochastic control is reduced to OCO with memory, and thus its dynamic policy regret can be optimized by a similar meta-expert structure as developed before.
-Our designed controller attains an $\Ot(\sqrt{T(1+P_T)})$ dynamic policy regret, where $P_T$ measures the fluctuation of compared controllers and $\Ot$-notation hides the logarithmic dependence on time horizon $T$.
+The results of OCO with memory yield an important application in online decision-making problems.
+Specifically, we investigate the problem of \emph{online non-stochastic control}~\citep{ICML'19:online-control}, i.e., controlling a linear dynamical system with adversarial (non-stochastic) disturbance and adversarial convex cost functions.
+Online non-stochastic control has attracted much recent research attention due to its relaxed assumptions on disturbances and flexibility of cost functions.
+Existing studies mainly focus on optimizing static policy regret, whereas the optimal controller of each round would naturally change over iterations since the disturbances and cost functions both change adversarially.
+Therefore, it is necessary to investigate \emph{dynamic policy regret}, which competes controller's performance with time-varying benchmark controllers.
+By adopting the ``disturbance-action'' policy parameterization~\citep{ICML'19:online-control}, online non-stochastic control is reduced to OCO with memory, and thus its dynamic policy regret can be optimized by a similar meta-base online ensemble structure as developed before.
+Our designed controller attains an $\Ot(\sqrt{T(1+P_T)})$ dynamic policy regret, where $P_T$ measures the fluctuation of compared controllers.
 To the best of our knowledge, this is the first controller competitive to a sequence of changing ``disturbance-action'' policies.
+Given that our techniques for OCO with memory provide a provable way to handle the memory effects of past decisions, we anticipate that they would have broader applications in online decision-making problems.

+The main contributions of this paper are summarized as follows. \begin{itemize}[noitemsep,nolistsep] \item We introduce \emph{dynamic policy regret} as the performance measure to guide the algorithm design of OCO with memory and online non-stochastic control to enhance the robustness of online algorithms to non-stationary environments. \item We propose a novel algorithm for OCO with memory, which enjoys an \emph{optimal} dynamic policy regret of order $\O(\sqrt{T(1+P_T)})$.
+To achieve this, several key algorithmic ingredients are designed to handle unknown environments and control switching cost. \item The results are further applied to the problem of online non-stochastic control, yielding an online controller with $\Ot(\sqrt{T(1+P_T)})$ dynamic policy regret, which is the first online controller competitive with a sequence of \emph{time-varying} policies. \end{itemize}